bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 :::

 Logic in predefined rules may conflict with or overlap other rules.
 To resolve these cases, the `rules` variable is available within a predefined rule's CEL expression.
-Its value is an instance of the message extended by your predefined rule.Using `rules`, the `required_with_max` rule could be updated to always pass validation whenever non-zero `min_len` and `max_len` rules are also applied to the field, delegating validation to these more specific rules:
+Its value is an instance of the message extended by your predefined rule.

+Using `rules`, the `required_with_max` rule could be updated to always pass validation whenever non-zero `min_len` and `max_len` rules are also applied to the field, delegating validation to these more specific rules:

 ::: info Using the rules variable